MicrosoftDocs/azure-devops-yaml-schema/content/steps-checkout.md

 - checkout: string # Required as first property.
 Whether or not to check out the repository containing this pipeline definition.  (self, none)
   clean: string # Scorch the repo before fetching?.  (outputs, resources, all)
   fetchDepth: string # Depth of Git graph to fetch.
-  lfs: string # Fetch Git-LFS objects?.
+  lfs: string # set to 'true' to download Git-LFS files.
+Default is not to download them.
-  persistCredentials: string # Keep credentials available for later use?.
+  persistCredentials: string # set to 'true' to leave the OAuth token in the Git config after the initial fetch.
+The default is not to leave it.
-  submodules: string # Check out Git submodules?.
+  submodules: true | recursive  # set to 'true' for a single level of submodules or 'recursive' to get submodules of submodules.
+Default is not to fetch submodules.
   condition: string # Evaluate this condition expression to determine whether to run this task.
   continueOnError: boolean # Continue running even on failure?.  (false,n,no,off,on,true,y,yes)
   displayName: string # Human-readable name for the task.